 by Michael Natkin

 Michael Natkin is an award-winning blogger (recommended in the New York Times, Gourmet, and Saveur), and his new cookbook has received rave reviews.
 Tom Douglas writes: “Vegetables are the past, present and future of cooking.
 Michael Natkin’s ability to go global with their preparation sets his new book apart from the pack.”
 With incredible recipes and full-color photos, this hard cover cookbook is a great gift for any foodie.

 Taste this special collaboration between Stumbling Goat Bistro and City Fruit to sample the urban harvest yourself!
-Crafted at the height of plum season 2012, it’s a tasty reminder of summer sweetness to warm your winter.
+Crafted at the height of fig season 2013, it’s a tasty reminder of summer sweetness to warm your winter.